e2720pjk/gemini-spec-driven-dev-template/README.md

 ### Project Overview

 `gemini-spec-driven-dev-template` is a starter kit and a powerful extension for the Gemini CLI.
-It provides a structured, command-driven workflow for software development, guiding you from a high-level feature idea to a detailed implementation plan through a series of automated steps.
+It provides a structured, command-driven workflow for software development, guiding you from a high-level feature idea to a detailed, and now executable, implementation plan (via the new `/spec:run-tasks` command) through a series of automated steps.
 This ensures consistency, quality, and clear documentation throughout the development lifecycle.

 ### The Role of `GEMINI.md` and Multilingual Interaction